 B. The term “transformed” is rendered “metamorphosis” in Greek.
 It’s like the process a caterpillar goes through in changing from an ugly bug to a butterfly.

 C. Our minds are continuously exposed to the sinful ways of this world.
-It has a direct impact on us because a person’s external behaviour is determined and shaped by his mind.
+It has a direct impact on us because a person’s external behavior is determined and shaped by his mind.

 D. How do we renew our minds?
-Dedication and insulation causes a state of God consciousness in us.
+Dedication and insulation cause a state of God-consciousness in us.
 (Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.)
-Then the Holy Spirit helps us to change our behaviour accordingly.
+Then the Holy Spirit helps us to change our behavior accordingly.

 1. Dedication: No longer use the members of the body to do your own will.
-For example if you gossip stop gossiping and use your lips and tongue to spread the gospel.
-Commit your body to do something for the expansion of God’s Kingdom.
+For example, if you gossip,

 3. Transformation: The transformation of character is a process of trial and error.
-It’s a life time of learning.
+It’s a lifetime of learning.
 I guarantee that you will make mistakes.
-Don’t loose heart though.
-What matters is going before God in repentance and asking the Holy Spirit to help you to not to repeat those mistakes.
+Don’t lose heart though.
+What matters is going before God in repentance and asking the Holy Spirit to help you not to repeat those mistakes.

-In conclusion practice these principles in every day life.
-They are essential for Christian life because we can not worship God in spirit and truth if while living a life carnal and not truthful.
+In conclusion practice these principles in everyday life.
+They are essential for the Christian life because we can not worship God in spirit and truth while living a life carnal and not truthful.
 Such Christians may lift their hands in worship but it will be an abomination in the eyes of God.
 I promise that you will experience God’s presence in a mighty way every time you join others in corporate worship.